 In 1982, the Lusardi Construction Company hired Mr. Lounsbery to become its full time General Counsel; in 1983, he was also named Vice President.
 His responsibilities included the oversight of all legal aspects of construction matters and the handling of land use entitlements, including environmental approvals, project permitting, financing, and completion bonds.
 These included several industrial developments, one regional shopping center, a large mixed-use project and municipal solid waste facilities.

 As past president of the local Chamber of Commerce and publicly elected director of the regional hospital district, Mr. Lounsbery has actively served the greater San Diego County community.
 He is the past Chair of the Escondido Charitable Foundation.
-He currently serves as a charter member of the President Advisory Council for California State University, San Marcos, and is the past President of the San Diego-Imperial County City Attorney’s Association, and the City Manager’s Association.
+He currently serves as a charter member of the University Advisory Council for California State University, San Marcos, and is the past President of the City Attorneys Association of San Diego, and the City Manager’s Association.